kiquetal/assignments/lesson28.md

 10- It definitely was not my phone that rang in the cinema Mine was on silent.
 It [could not have been] my phone

+b- Respond to the first sentence using should/ shouldn't have or ought/ oughtn´t to have + a ver from the list

+[ buy, drive, go, invite, learn, sit take, write]

+A We couldn't understand anybody in Paris
+You [should have learned] some French before going.

+B Tom told me the date of hist party, but I've forgotten it You [should have written] it down

+C Sorry I'm late.The traffic was terrible
+You [ should not have driven] here.
+The metro is faster

+D Amanda was rude to everyone at my party.
+You [should not have invited] her.You know what she's like

+E I don´t have any money left after going shopping
+You [should not have bought] so many shoes

+F You look really tired.
+I know.
+I [should have gone] to bed earlier last night

+G The chicken's still frozen solid.
+I know.
+You [should have taken] it out of the freezer earlier

+H I think I've burned my face.
+I'm not surprised.
+You [should not have sat] in the sun all afternoon without any suncream